knowit/snappysense/README.md

 ### ESP32-IDF based firmware

-Experimental code for firmware based on the esp32-idf framework (lower level than Arduino but better engineered) is in `firmware-idf/`.
+Experimental code for firmware based directly on the esp32-idf framework and FreeRTOS (lower level than Arduino but better engineered) is in `firmware-idf/`.

-## AWS IoT backend
+## AWS IoT backend and frontend

 Work in progress.
 See documents in `aws-iot-backend` for more.